spujadas/elk-docker/README.md

 ## Forwarding logs <a name="forwarding-logs"></a>

-Forwarding logs from a host relies on a Logstash forwarder agent collecting logs (e.g. from log files, from the syslog daemon) and sending them to our instance of Logstash.
+Forwarding logs from a host relies on a Logstash forwarder agent that collects logs (e.g. from log files, from the syslog daemon) and sends them to our instance of Logstash.

 Install [Logstash forwarder](https://github.com/elasticsearch/logstash-forwarder) on the host you want to collect and forward logs from (see the [References](#References) section below for links to detailed instructions).